matthias-reis/carda-gatsby/content/articles/2024/04/pirate-queen-ghosts-en.md

 ---
 date: 2024-04-17T13:30:00.766Z
-slug: pirate-queen-ghosts-en
 typeName: Preview
-title: 'Pirate Queen - "Ghosts"'
+title: Pirate Queen - "Ghosts"
 subTitle: All-female Metal Band Takes the Scene by Storm
-seoTitle: 'All-female metal band Pirate Queen about to release debut "Ghosts"'
+seoTitle: All-female metal band Pirate Queen about to release debut "Ghosts"
-description: 'Pirate Queen will release their debut album "Ghosts" at the beginning of May!
-Listen to it here and find some exciting details about the band!'
+description: Pirate Queen will release their debut album "Ghosts" at the beginning of May!
+Listen to it here and find some exciting details about the band!
-excerpt: 'Pirate Queen are currently conquering the metal world with their first two songs, "Ghots" and "Pirates from the Sea".
+excerpt: Pirate Queen are currently conquering the metal world with their first two songs, "Ghots" and "Pirates from the Sea".
 The debut album of the all-female metal band will be released on May 3rd.
-You can get all the details about it here and find out everything about the feminist statement behind it!'
+You can get all the details about it here and find out everything about the feminist statement behind it!
 image: https://storage.googleapis.com/cardamonchai-media/2024-04-17/pirate-queen-soundsvegan-com-jpg-imagine-081818_85765d_1024_768/640.webp
-copyright: 'Pirate Queen, Bandcamp'
+copyright: Pirate Queen, Bandcamp
 ogImage: https://storage.googleapis.com/cardamonchai-media/2024-04-17/pirate-queen-soundsvegan-com-og-jpg-imagine-081818_887962_1200_628/640.webp
 labels:
   - Band